-If an interface appears in both local and global settings, it remains in bypass mode until the corresponding listener starts receiving signals and the daemon switches to normal mode.
+In the case where interfaces are specified in both local and global settings, the interfaces are in bypass mode until the corresponding listener starts receiving signals and the daemon enters normal mode.

 Configuration

 Minimal Configuration

 A minimal configuration requires specifying at least one interface, IP address, and port for receiving HEARTBEAT signals, along with one interface and IP for Bypass cards.